Unrestricted Quantum Moduli Algebras, II: Noetherianity and Simple Fraction Rings at Roots of 1: Background results

-As for (2), note that $\mathcal{Z}_0(U_\e)$ being an affine and commutative algebra, the set SpecM($\mathcal{Z}_0(U_\e)$), viewed as the set of characters of $\mathcal{Z}_0(U_\e)$, acquires by duality a structure of affine algebraic group.
-Thus, the first claim means precisely the identification of this group with $H$.
+Note that, because $\mathcal{Z}_0(U_\e)$ is an affine and commutative algebra, the maximal spectrum ${\rm Maxspec}(\mathcal{Z}_0(U_\e)$), viewed as the set of characters of $\mathcal{Z}_0(U_\e)$, acquires by duality a structure of affine algebraic group.
+Thus, the first claim of (2) in the theorem means precisely that this group can be identified with $G^*$.
+See, for instance, \cite[Section~7.2.1]{BR} for an explicit description in the~${\mathfrak{sl}_2}$ case.